eaglebush/WebCSV/webcsv.md

 A CSV or Comma-Separated Values file has been with us since the 1970s and pre-dates personal computers by more than a decade.
 It is a tabular data format that includes rows and columns.
 It is written in plain text.
-In its simplest form, it only needs a comma to separate values and a carriage return (Enter key) to indicate a complete line to be a valid CSV file.
+In its simplest form, it only needs a comma to separate values and a carriage return (Enter key) to indicate a complete line.

 In this internet and cloud-enabled times, we have standardized structured data interchange formats to enable computing machines to talk to each other.